rushilgupta/dronecontrol/README.md

-Drexa: Drone control via Alexa
+Drexa: Drone control via Alexa.

 An alexa skill to control a parrot minidrone over voice.

 What do you need: